bdelcamp/dotfiles/README.md

 installing the latest version of rofi is also recommended, though if you prefer you can use dmenu.
 Just edit the i3/config file if that's the case.

-for the dwm stuff, copy the config.h and dwm.c into your dwm folder. make sure you install these patchesusing "patch < patchname.diff":

-fibonacci, gapless grid, pertag, and uselessgap

-Once you apply the patches, use "make && sudo make install" do the same for dwmstatus, and uncomment dwmstatus in the xinitrc